 With the ability to enhance the value of your company, communicate its culture, and carve out a unique spot in the market, your brand is vital to the success of your business.
 Having a robust brand strategy to define how consumers perceive you should be an essential part of your marketing plan, as well as your wider business strategy as a whole.

-One of the most crucial aspects of this strategy is brand protection.
+However, perhaps the most crucial aspect of this strategy is brand protection.
 Unfortunately, success can attract imitators and even thieves, so shielding your company from such practices is an important part of maintaining the reputation and integrity of your products and services.

 The threat of trademark or copyright infringement is a very real one, and can have serious and detrimental consequences if not adequately prevented.
 Not only are the designs of your products and your branding (such as your logo) important to consider, but also your media: photography and videography, including print advertisements and radio or television announcements, and your written content.